whid0t/multimodal-fusion/README.md

 ```

 ### 2D-3D evaluation
-Command used to obtain the results listed in the thesis:
+Command used to obtain the results listed in the paper:
 ```shell
 python -W ignore eval.py \model_name=Res16UNet34-PointPyramid-early-cityscapes-interpolate \checkpoint_dir=/home/jovyan/DeepViewAgg/checkpoints/  \voting_runs=1 \tracker_options.full_res=True \tracker_options.make_submission=False \precompute_multi_scale=False \num_workers=8 \batch_size=6 \cuda=0  \weight_name=latest \+data.eval_sample_res=1 \+data.dataroot=/home/jovyan/DeepViewAgg/dataset \+pretty_print=False
 ```

 ## Instalation - WildScenes
-This part of the thesis was done on the HPC cluster, available at the University, so in some way it differs from the one for the Jupyter server.
+This part of the paper was done on the HPC cluster, available at the University, so in some way it differs from the one for the Jupyter server.
 For this to be properly configured you need to be at a node with a GPU.
 For the thesis, the GPU A40 was tested and used.
 For loading the conda and cuda modules, please refer to the [HPC Wiki](https://hpc.wiki.utwente.nl/eemcs-hpc:software).

 ### Adding proxies
 In order for proper access to online packages the proxies should be configured as per the documentation